 Of course, there aren’t really shapes in the sky – they’re just stars that appear to be close together from our perspective.
 However, grouping them into the shapes of animals, figures, and objects has helped navigators find their way for centuries, just by looking up!

 On a warm, clear night (preferably away from a city), bring a star chart along to find your favourite constellations.
-Now that you have practised with your flashlight, see if you can recognize them in the sky.
+Now that you have practiced with your flashlight, see if you can recognize them in the sky.

 No matter whether you use the Greek constellations for your flashlight or another culture’s set, there are always stories rooted in mythology behind why the constellations are what they are.
 By reading on the different legends behind them, you can use the night sky to tell a story of another time and how they saw the stars.